jhpyle/docassemble/_docs/functions.md

 returns `True` or `False` depending on whether the phone number is valid.
 It takes an optional keyword argument `country` that is used to determine the country whose phone number standards should be used to determine the validity of the phone number.
+The `country` must be expressed in [ISO 3166-1 alpha-2] format.
 If `country` is not provided, the [`get_country()`] function is used to determine the applicable country.